 How do I set up online banking?

 - ATMs.
-Most online banks have nationwide ATM networks and offer ATM reimbursements when withdraw cash from an out-of-network ATM.
+Most online banks have nationwide ATM networks and offer ATM reimbursements when withdrawing cash from an out-of-network ATM.

 - Direct deposits.
 Receive your paycheck or government benefits directly into your online bank account.

 - Mobile check deposits.
-Most mobile apps let you e-deposit checks with a few clicks of a button.
+Mobile apps let you e-deposit checks by taking a photo.